IceHe/lib/java/cmd/java.md

             - This parameter is valid only when the disk parameter is set to true.
             - Append s to specify the time in seconds, m for minutes, h for hours, and d for days.
             - For example, specifying 30s means 30 seconds.
-            - By default, the maximum age isn’t limited, and this parameter is set to 0s.
+            - By default, the maximum age isn't limited, and this parameter is set to 0s.
     - `maxsize=size`
         - Specifies the maximum size (in bytes) of disk data to keep for the recording.
             - This parameter is valid only when the disk parameter is set to true.
             - The value must not be less than the value for the maxchunksize parameter set with `-XX:FlightRecorderOptions`.
-            - By default, the maximum size of disk data isn’t limited, and this parameter is set to 0.
+            - By default, the maximum size of disk data isn't limited, and this parameter is set to 0.
     - `path-to-gc-roots={true|false}`
         - Specifies whether to collect the path to garbage collection (GC) roots at the end of a recording.
             - By default, this parameter is disabled.